vsajip/simple_launcher/ReadMe.txt

 foo a b c -> c:\path\to\python.exe c:\other\path\to\foo-script.py a b c bar d e f -> c:\path\to\pythonw.exe c:\other\path\to\bar-script.pyw d e f

+Note: More recently, the launchers have been updated to find their script in an archive appended to the executable, rather than a separate file.
+(This variant is enabled when APPENDED_ARCHIVE is #defined).
+This allows the launchers to be used to e.g. run .pyz archives as native Windows executables.